ozmodiar192/washyobutt/README.md

 That paragraph might sound like my way of saying “fuck it”, but at least for now, wyb doesn’t have anything sensitive anyway so it doesn’t matter.
 I try to think through security, even though I sometimes take the lazy way out.
 “What if someone got this key?
 What could they do?”  is a good question to continually ask yourself.
 In this case, the answer is “break my website that doesn’t exist anyway” and “check more shitty code into my shitty code repository”.

-I could manually put this keypair into amazon and then associate it with instance when it comes up, but I want to create the keypair as part of my terraform job.
+I could manually put this keypair into the Amazon EC2 console and then associate it with instance when it comes up, but I want to create the keypair as part of my terraform job.
 I created another new terraform file called “security.tf” where I’ll create all my security-related stuff.
 Since my public key is public, I can put it right into terraform, in my vars file.

 Now that I’ve got my key situation squared away, I also need a security group.
 Security groups are pretty-much firewall rules for the ec2 instances.
 Right now I’m going to use short-lived instances and log in manually, so I’ll need to open ssh (port 22).